 - Nursing home abuse or neglect

-- An injury caused intentionally or unintentionally while a resident is in the care of a nursing home staff
+- An injury caused intentionally (nursing home abuse) or unintentionally (neglect) while a resident is in the care of a nursing home staff

 - Products liability